tapegram/blog/blog/on_retros/README.md

 1) What is a "Groomed Ticket"
 2) What is the process for grooming

-First of all, I'd recommend just getting the team to agree to some minimum requirement for a groomed ticket.
+First, I'd recommend just getting the team to agree to some minimum requirement for a groomed ticket.
 For example, every Story needs
 - User Stories: given in an `As <persona>, I want <X> so <reason>`.
 Again, this isn't supposed to replace building relationships with customers/stakeholders and having discussions, but having the context provided on each ticket from the perspective of the effected user is critical.
 - Acceptance Criteria: often (but not always) written in a testing format (Given/When/Then).
 In my ideal world, the ticket is "done" when the AC is translated into tests and the tests pass, pending other change management requirements.